boydaihungst/gvfs.yazi/README.md

 > [!NOTE]

-- This plugin only supports Linux, needs D-bus session and won't work with headless mode (Like via SSH, etc.)
+- This plugin only supports Linux
+- Needs D-bus session to work.
+For headless session without D-bus session (Like connect to a computer via SSH, etc.) [Try this workaround: HEADLESS_WORKAROUND.md](./HEADLESS_WORKAROUND.md)

 - If you have any problems with protocol, please manually mount the device with `gio mount SCHEMES`.
 [Select Scheme from here](<https://wiki.gnome.org/Projects(2f)gvfs(2f)schemes.html>), and then create an issue with the output of `gio mount -li` and list of the mount paths under `/run/user/1000/gvfs/XYZ`